draftbit/bs-js-collections/README.md

 # `bs-js-collections`

-Bindings to primitive JavaScript `Set` and `Map` types for BuckleScript/ReScript.
+Bindings to primitive JavaScript `Set` and `Map` types for BuckleScript/ReScript, plus some useful bells and whistles.

 ## Examples